 The flat bow body can then be secured in the middle to shape the bow with a slide or other method, just like the double looped dog bow ties above.
-Unlike the double loop bow ties, your flat bow won’t mimic the looping shape of an actual tied bow, but if stiffened, it will still look the part.
+Unlike double loop bow ties, a flat bow won’t mimic the looping shape of an actual tied bow.
+But if stiffened, it will still look the part.

 Options for Attaching a Bow Tie to a Dog Collar

 Simple loop slides in the middle of the bow tie can be used to attach a bow tie to a collar, but only if the collar and slide are compatible.
 The slides shown above are great for the fancy dress fabric collars.
 They’re not so great for our bulkier walking collars.

 If the collar is wider than the height of the slide, clearly things won’t work, and giant slides can look odd.
 Oli’s super wide collars never worked for conventional slides.
 If the collar is a similar height or shorter than the slide, it can still be tricky working the slide into place over knobby buckles and other features on a collar.
 Our current collars have wide buckles, big loops, and are fitted with tags and trackers that are ill-suited to a slide, unless it’s very stretchy.

 Simple loops can be adapted to make stretchy slides by swapping the material if you don’t mind a mismatch or by sewing elastic into the back of the slide loop.
 You can make a very simple elastic backed loop slide by preparing a similar strip of fabric to the loop above, but folding the end edges inwards before sewing lengthwise.
 This leaves a pocket at the ends, into which you can sew a short piece of elastic.
 Size carefully for a snug fit.